CeliTop/frontendmentor.io-solutions/Advice Generator App/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Advice Generator App solution

 This is a solution to the [Advice Generator App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.